 Signs Your Wisdom Teeth Need to Be Removed

-- Unpleasant taste or odor in your mouth/li>
+- There is a regular unpleasant taste or odor in your mouth.

 Wisdom Teeth Removal and Recovery

-- Removal of tissue and bone surrounding all four wisdom teeth
+- The tissue and bone surrounding all four wisdom teeth will be surgically removed.

-- Wisdom teeth are extracted from their sockets
+- Wisdom teeth will be removed from their sockets inside the gums.

 Bone Graft and Ridge Augmentation